 CPT is a benefit of the F visa status for those currently enrolled in full-time degree seeking programs.
 CPT allows students to pursue off-campus internships in their field of academic study.
 CPT must be pre-approved by a Designated School Official in the Center for Immigration Services & Support.
 An offer of employment is required.
 For more information and application instructions, please visit below:

 Optional Practical Training

 OPT is a benefit of the F visa status.
 OPT provides students with 12 months to pursue full-time employment in their field of academic study.
 OPT can be pursued pre and/or post graduation.
 Applications must be submitted to U.S. Citizenship and Immigration Services for approval, a process that can take 2-3 months.
 An offer of employment is not required.
 For more information, please visit below:

 Academic Training is a benefit of the J visa status.
 Academic Training provides students with the opportunity to pursue internships or employment that relate to their course of study.
 Academic Training can be pursued pre and/or post graduation.
-Applications for Academic Training are submitted to the Center for Global Programs & Studies.
+Applications for Academic Training are submitted to the Center for Immigration Services & Support.
 An offer of employment is required.